If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-How are Essential Oils used in Beekeeping?
+How are Essential Oils Used in Beekeeping?

-There are a wide range of uses for essential oils in beekeeping.
+There is a wide range of uses for essential oils in beekeeping.
 Indeed, different essential oils have their unique uses in honeybee colony maintenance.
-The major essential oils used in beekeeping are for attracting bees to a new beehive, controlling Varroa mites and to discourage mold formation.
+The major essential oils used in beekeeping are for attracting bees to a new beehive, controlling Varroa mites and discouraging mold formation.
 Beekeepers also use essential oils to repel bees from them when carrying out beehive inspections and maintenance activities.
 When you want to calm bees after major honeybee colony structure changes, lemongrass essential oil helps you get the job done fast and easily.

 What Essential Oils Attract Bees?

 Getting a new colony to occupy a freshly installed beehive can be sped up by using essential oils.
 Lemongrass essential oil gives the best results with this.
 The oil mimics the pheromone given off by the queen bee in a honeybee colony.
 A few drops of lemongrass in a trap box or beehive are all you need.
 Swarm catchers make a lot of use of this essential oil in their activities.
 Lemongrass essential oil initially attracts worker bees that then bring along the entire honeybee colony to the beehive.

 Using Lemongrass Oil as a Bee Lure